For the car engine to operate smoothly, there has to be the right amount of air and fuel mixture.

 The most common cause of low compression is worn pistons or piston rings.
-Anytime the pistons or their corresponding rings have leaks air will leak from the crankcase into the compression cylinders.
-A sure way to determine that it is the pistons with issues is to pour some engine oil to the spark plug hole and then check for a rise in the compression.
+Anytime the pistons or their corresponding rings have leaks, air will leak from the crankcase into the compression cylinders.
+A sure way to determine that it is the pistons with issues is to pour some engine oil into the spark plug hole and then check for a rise in the compression.

 Pistons are often made from aluminum alloy and are sturdy enough to withstand the high engine temperatures.
 However, with time they develop hot spots.
 These hot spots soon burn holes on the pistons causing gases to leak into the combustion chamber.
 The result is low compression.

-The valves are sealing the combustion pressure before its releasing it into the exhaust.
-If you have a leak on the valves or the valve seats, it the compression might leak out into your exhaust or the intake.
+The valves seal the combustion pressure before its released into the exhaust.
+If you have a leak on the valves or the valve seats, the compression might leak out into your exhaust or the intake.
 You will need a leak-down-tester to identify any gas leakages from the valves in the air inlet manifold or exhaust pipe.
 You can then identify which of the two is leaking and replace the valves and fix the seats.

 5. Cracked cylinder walls

 The combustion cylinders need to be airtight to promote efficient air/fuel combustion.
 The high temperatures can cause some of the cylinder walls to crack.
-When this happens you will experience low compression.
-You can know that your cylinder walls are cracked by looking out for bubbles in the radiator.
+When this happens, you will experience low compression.
+You can find out if your cylinder walls are cracked by looking out for bubbles in the radiator.
 This is a sign that air is leaking from the cylinders to the coolant.

 6. Cleaned cylinder walls

-If your car was running without combustion on one cylinder for a while, the petrol might have washed away the oil from the cylinder walls and this might cause a lower compression on that specific cylinder.
-You can pour in a small amount of oil into the affected cylinder and then make a new measurement of the compression to check if it did improve or not.
+If your car was running without combustion on one cylinder for a while, the petrol might have washed away the oil from the cylinder walls and this might cause lower compression on that specific cylinder.
+You can pour in a small amount of oil into the affected cylinder and then make a new measurement of the compression to check if it improved or not.

-There are a few ways which you can use to find out where the problem is when it comes to low compression.
+There are a few methods which you can use to find out where the problem is when it comes to low compression.

 - If you get low compression on all cylinders – check the timing belt and chain.

-- Use a Leak-Down-Tester to check where the compression is leaking.
-Make sure that the camshaft is at the timing when both valves are closed, then put pressure into the cylinder and listen if you could hear the compression to leak out in the intake, exhaust or into the crankcase ventilation.
+- Use a leak-down-tester to check where the compression is leaking.
+Make sure that the camshaft is at the timing when both valves are closed, then put pressure into the cylinder and listen for the compression leaking out in the intake, exhaust or into the crankcase ventilation.

 Most of the timing belts are made from rubber and you will need to replace one after every 110, 000 miles.
 The other case for low compression ratios is when you have worn out piston rings.
 Pistons have rings at the top and bottom.
 The rings also prevent oil from getting into the cylinders.